mcseemz/openexpo/README.md

 # Openexpo

 ### Preconfiguration
-6. Prepare Github repo with the code, if you hadn'd done it yet.
+1. Prepare Github repo with the code, if you hadn'd done it yet.
 You will bind webhooks to Amplify CICD
 0. run ./01-set-domain.sh to configure your base domain on a project.
 1. configure ./aws/config to have new profile for your project
 1. run ./02-aws-profile.sh to configure all scripts to run in this profile.
 2. check all Cloudformation parameter files for proper values (esp. database section)
+1. run ./03-project-name.sh to replace `openexpo` to your custom project name in resources, e.g. S3 bucket names.
+2. run ./04-aws-account.sh to replace `enter_your_aws_account` to your custom AWS account, that is required for proper permissions in different places.

+1. create your own domain certificate, or import existing one in AWS Certificate Manager (ACM).
+You will need it to bind your APIs and static files provisioning.
+Validate the certificate in AWS if required.
+1. run ./05-domain-certificate.sh to inject the cerificate in configurations

 ### Setup sequence
 Deployment is done in `resources` folder, where CloudFormation templates reside.